-Well friends, were happy to start this one off by saying that it’s almost time to put 2020 behind us and most of all, to start fresh.
-Now, don’t get it twisted.
+Well, friends, we're happy to start this one off by saying that it’s almost time to put 2021 behind us and most of all, to start fresh.
+Now, don't get it twisted.
 We think it’s important to reflect on the year that has passed and more importantly, to take away as much as we can from it.
-However, if we’re being real here, we know you’re ready to move on and so are we!
+However, if we're being real here, we know you’re ready to move on and so are we!
 But here’s the thing: with a New Year comes almost always a slew of people setting next to impossible resolutions, or better yet coming up with an excessive list that is discouraging to even glance at.
 We are so not about all of that!
-Forget all you know about traditional “New Year, new me” determinations and instead of resolutions, set intentions.
+Forget all you know about traditional “New Year, new me” determinations, and instead of resolutions, set intentions.

 Even with the best of objectives in mind, resolutions can taunt us.
 You know, like every time we miss a workout, indulge in a Sour Patch Kid or 20, or happen to bite our nails.
 You get the picture.
 So what’s the secret to effective goal setting and feeling fulfilled while accomplishing them?
 Glad you asked, babe!
 It’s simple.

 Tom-ay-to, tomato… what’s the difference between a goal and an intention?